-We talked to 11 travel experts to get their tips to help you set a realistic vacation budget.
+We talked to finance and travel experts to get their tips to help you set a realistic vacation budget.
 If you follow their advice, you can get away without going into credit card debt.

 Table of Contents:

-After more than a year of being cooped up and unable to travel, people are understandably ready to break out and explore the world again.
+After being cooped up like chickens for two years, people are understandably ready to travel and explore the world again.
+In fact, Expedia recently revealed bookings jumped 58% in the first quarter of 2022 compared to 2021.
 But is traveling a good idea if you’re carrying debt?